The easiest ever Homemade Garlic Bread recipe! Learn how to make delicious buttery garlic bread in your own kitchen in no time at all.

 STEP 4.
 Bake until golden brown on top, about 9 to 10 minutes.

-Toss together an Italian Salad and you have a complete meal that’ll have everyone coming back for seconds.
+Toss together an Olive Garden Salad and you have a complete meal that’ll have everyone coming back for seconds.

 Leftover garlic bread slices is the perfect base for my homemade bruschetta!

 Tips and Tricks